pygame-community/pygame-geometry/docs/geometry.rst

     copy: Returns a copy of the polygon.

     collidepoint: Checks if the polygon collides with the given point.

+    collideline: Checks if the polygon collides with the given line.

     insert_vertex: Adds a vertex to the polygon.